 - Tofu – great for a vegetarian option.

-Add veggies like green peas, bell peppers, green beans, corn, snow peas, mushrooms or broccoli.
+I also like to add veggies like green peas, bell peppers, green beans, corn, snow peas, mushrooms or broccoli.

 There you go, add a little oomph and jazz up your fried rice with simple Thai basil and fiery red chilis.
 If you are spice lover, go heavy handed with the red chilis and you have found your new favorite.